populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 WC84<-function(x,pop){
   # function to estimate Fst using Weir and Cockerham estimators.
   # x is NxM genotype matrix, pop is N length vector with population assignment for each sample
-  # returns list with fst between population per M snps (theta) and other stuff
+  # returns list with fst between population per M snps (theta) and other variables

   #number ind each population
   n<-table(pop)